 }

-Problem: Error message: Cannot find module 'node:path'
+If you see the error Cannot find module 'node:path'

-Solution: Create a symbolic link to your nvm npx executable:
+Create a symbolic link with:

 which npx &>/dev/null && sudo ln -sf "$(which npx)" /usr/local/bin/npx

-Configure with LAN IP and Port:
+Configure with your LAN IP and port:

 mcpServers: